 While Japan and China have both become prominent nation-states with increasing international influence, each country has achieved this feat through very different means.
 This course seeks to ascertain the sources and strength of their respective development paths as well as the prognosis for their political and economic futures.
 Topics to be covered include: state formation, ideology and political order, political and economic institutions, economic development strategies, 'Asian values,' state-society relations, regional and international relations.
-Prerequisite: POL 121 and POL 231, or permission of the instructor.
+Prerequisites: POL 121 and POL 231.